osxmidi/LinVst/README.md

 Some plugins need d2d1 to be disabled in the winecfg Libraries tab (add a d2d1 entry and then edit it and select disable).

-To find out if a plugin depends on d2d1 a scan of the plugin dll file can be done
+A scan of the plugin dll file can be done to find out if the plugin depends on d2d1

 "strings vstname.dll | grep -i d2d1"